tevador/RandomX/doc/design.md

 RandomX uses all primitive integer operations that preserve entropy: addition, subtraction, multiplication, XOR and rotation.

-The IADD_RC and IMUL_9C instructions utilize the address calculation logic of CPUs and can be performed in a single instruction by most CPUs.
+The IADD_RS instruction utilizes the address calculation logic of CPUs and can be performed in a single hardware instruction by most CPUs.

 Because integer division is not fully pipelined in CPUs and can be made faster in ASICs, the IMUL_RCP instruction requires only one division per program to calculate the reciprocal.
 This forces an ASIC to include a hardware divider without giving them a performance advantage during program execution.

-The ISWAP_R instruction can be performed efficiently by CPUs that utilize register renaming.

-The COND instructions add branches to RandomX programs and also use the common condition flags that are supported by most CPU architectures.

 ### Memory access